brandibushman/NextCentury/Streak/readme.md

 - Standardize and go through duplicates: hover over description (?) or Wiki cheat sheet.
 FLow chart or explanation.
 "Icom - Internal Communication" so we have hyphenate, "Ecom - Electronic Communication"
 - Alternative to N/A
 - Date Reported
+- More integration between streak and our website

 [Java Basics](https://github.com/brandibushman/NextCentury-again/blob/master/Java%20Basics)